GaglianoTaliun-Lab/kidney-neurodegen/README.md

 9. The bivariate results obtained with LAVA are also used by the script "phenogram_plot_input.R" for each combinations (AD and PD with and without proxies) to :

    -> Step 1 : Find the loci in the bivariate results that respect these thrsehold and save them in the appropriate directory.
-      - p<0.05 trehsold (save in /LAVA/phenoGram_plot/passing_bivariate_0.05 directory)
+      - p<0.05 threshold (save in /LAVA/phenoGram_plot/passing_bivariate_0.05 directory)
-      - Bonferroni thrsehold (save in /LAVA/phenoGram_plot/bivariate_bonferroni_thrsehold directory)
+      - Bonferroni threshold (save in /LAVA/phenoGram_plot/bivariate_bonferroni_thrsehold directory)

-   -> Step 2 : Combine the loci into 1 file for each combinations of PD (sex-combined, sex-combined meta-analyzed, male and female) and AD (sex-combined) with and without proxies.
+   -> Step 2 : Combine the loci into 1 file for each combination of PD (sex-combined, sex-combined meta-analyzed, male and female) and AD (sex-combined) with and without proxies.
       - use bivariate results to combined loci for PD and AD passing the univariate test saved (/LAVA/phenoGram_plot/passing univariate_test)
       - use loci passing bivariate test using p<0.05 (from step 1; /passing_bivariate_0.05 directory) to combine loci for PD and AD saved (/LAVA/phenoGram_plot/phenogram_data_005_threshold)
       - use loci passing bivariate test using p<Bonferroni (from step 1; /bivariate_bonferroni_thrsehold directory) to combine loci for PD and AD saved (/LAVA/phenoGram_plot/bivariate_bonferroni_thrsehold)

-11. The script "FUMA.R" combines the non-proxies PD/AD of all 6 kideny traits for all sexes and changes the SNPs to a gene set to be used in FUMA.
+11. The script "FUMA.R" combines the non-proxies PD/AD of all 6 kidney traits for all sexes and changes the SNPs to a gene set to be used in FUMA.